GMKMW/Google-Cloud-Community/FirestoreDatabases/README.md

 Note the FDB is synchronous, so the await applies to the get(), since we have a document or collection reference.
 Note that passing no parameters to FDB returns the default firestore.

-Sheets are separated by ///x3

-Now you can freely move between firestores and service accounts!
-Any questions, let us know.